-Formulation/Implementation of Action Plans for Enterprises in Accordance with the Act on Advancement of Measures to Support Raising Next-Generation Children

-(2014 No. 28) which support healthy development for children which will lead a next generation's society.
+Underlined portion is revised by the Act of Partial Revision of the Act on Advancement of measures to Support Raising Next-Generat (2014 No. 28) which support healthy development for children which will lead a next generation's society.

 Percentage of Females who Continued to Work after Child Birth (by ages of child birth, composition of employment status before and after the first birth)